tehoro/ibf/README.md

 | Impact context | `ibf_cache/impact/*.json` | Impact context text and metadata. | Reused for up to 3 local days. |
 | Prompt snapshots | `ibf_cache/prompts/*.txt` | Prompt snapshots for debugging. | Older than 3 days are cleaned; a small number are retained. |

+Impact context caching is keyed by the local date and the `context_llm` setting (not the weather model).
+If a new app release changes the default `context_llm`, it will regenerate context even within the 3-day window unless you pin `context_llm` in your config.

 CLI commands and options
 ------------------------